Moving Frames: Difference and Differential-Difference Lagrangians: Differential-difference structure

-\begin{Definition} Let $\mbx=(x^1,\dots,x^p)$ denote the set of continuous independent variables in a prolongation space\footnote{This definition includes jet spaces for differential equations, as projectability is also useful in this context.} on which the Lie group $G$ acts smoothly, freely and regularly.
-A moving frame, $\rho$, is \textit{projectable} if, on $\rho$, all group parameters that occur in $\widetilde{\mbx}=g\cdot\mbx$ are functions of $\mbx$ alone. \end{Definition}
+\begin{Definition} Given a prolongation space\footnote{This definition includes jet spaces for differential equations, as projectability is also useful in this context.} $\mathcal{P}$ on which the Lie group $G$ acts smoothly, freely and regularly, let $\mathcal{B}$ denote the space coordinatized by the continuous independent variables, $\mbx=\bigl(x^1,\dots,x^p\bigr)$.
+A moving frame, $\rho$, is \textit{projectable} if $\iota(\mbx)=\rho\cdot\mbx$ is a function of $\mbx$ alone. \end{Definition}